open-contracting/kingfisher-summarize/docs/cli/use.rst

 .. _tables-only:

-Create persistant tables for all summary tables
+Create persistent tables for all summary tables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-By default some summary tables are database views and not persistant tables in order to save space.
-The ``--tables-only`` option makes all tables real persistant ones.
+By default, some summary tables are database `views <https://www.postgresql.org/docs/current/sql-createview.html>`__ and not persistent `tables <https://www.postgresql.org/docs/current/sql-createtable.html>`__, in order to save disk space.
+Use the ``--tables-only`` option to make all summary tables into persistent tables.

 .. code-block:: bash